 Assurance Financial aims to help people achieve the American dream of homeownership.
 If you’re ready to make the first step towards buying your home, we’re here to help.
 Abby, our online mortgage assistant, can walk you through the process of putting together your application.

-You can get started with Abby today or set up an appointment to put together your application at a time that works for you.
+You can get started today or set up an appointment to put together your application at a time that works for you.
 If you’d rather talk to a representative right away, you can connect with a loan advisor in your state who can help you review your mortgage options and choose the one that works for you.

 Sources